BrokenEagle/JavaScripts/README.txt

       - The IQDB link only appears after a tag search from the post page.
       - Auto paging must be turned off on Sankakucomplex or any other userscript that may be used as the IQDB check is only allowed to run once per page load.

+  g.
+ValidateTagInput

+    Prior to submitting tag edits, it runs a check on tag adds and removes.
+For tag adds, it checks if any new tags will be created, potentially catching mistags and spelling error.
+For tag removes, it checks the implication hierarchy to determine if any still existing tags will cause a remove to be readded.

+    Note:  The tag remove checker is still a work-in-progress and hasn't been added yet.